prometheus-operator/runbooks/content/runbooks/alertmanager/AlertmanagerClusterFailedToSendAlerts.md

 ## Impact

-You will not receive notification when an alert is raised.
+You will not receive a notification when an alert is raised.

 ## Diagnosis